file-format/Docs/en/audio/8svx.md

 ## 8SVX File Format Specifications

 Many programs are associated with these files on Windows and Mac OS.
 Many programs can be used to tackle these files.
 It is an encoded audio format for Commodore Amiga.
 The features like attack, section repeat, and release are supported by these files.
 These features are used to store samples of musical instruments.
-The lossy data compression of Fibonacci-delta is available that results in the compression ratio of 50% and decrease the fidelity..
+The lossy data compression of Fibonacci-delta is available that results in the compression ratio of 50% and decrease the fidelity.

 Here is an example of an audio-only 8SVX IFF audio file: